rizveehasan19/Pricing-Report-Automation/README.md

 # Pricing-Report-Automation
-This is an automated supplier comparison and margin optimization script that transforms raw pricing data into actionable business intelligence.
+This is an automated supplier-comparison and margin-optimization script that transforms raw pricing data into actionable business intelligence.

-In the competitive retail and wholesale environments, pricing decisions directly impact profitability.
-Manual comparison of supplier costs, shipping fees, and retail prices across hundreds of SKUs is time-intensive, error-prone, and unscalable.
-This is an intelligent automation engine that processes multi-supplier pricing data, calculates true landed costs, identifies optimal suppliers per SKU, and flags products requiring price adjustments — all in seconds.
+# 📊 Project Overview
+In retail and e-commerce, sourcing costs are often scattered across multiple vendor spreadsheets, with inconsistent naming conventions and hidden fees (such as shipping).
+This project automates the ingestion, normalization, and analysis of these sources to identify the most profitable sourcing options and flag products requiring immediate price adjustments.

-# 🔧 Technical Architecture
+# 🛠️ Technical Implementation

+The pipeline is engineered for data integrity and scalability, moving away from "flat-file" merging to a robust Logic Engine approach.

+> Schema Mapping & Normalization: Programmatically resolves disparate column headers (e.g., ItemID vs SKU) into a unified key for relational joins.

+> Landed Cost Calculation: Isolates specific vendor overheads (Shipping Fees) to ensure an "apples-to-apples" comparison between raw wholesale costs and landed costs.

+> High-Precision Formatting: Implements a strict 0.00% decimal mask in the final export to prevent rounding bias in marginal profitability analysis.

+> XlsxWriter Engine: Bypasses standard CSV limitations by applying cell-level formatting, freeze panes, and conditional logic directly within the Python script.

 <img width="1047" height="300" alt="image" src="https://github.com/user-attachments/assets/d2c6615a-ff9b-476b-9287-079dfdd07e85" />